-Yesterday evening (20th October 2015) Kate joined Prince William, Prince Philip and the Queen in welcoming China’s President Xi Jinping and his wife Peng Liyuan at Buckingham Palace for a State Banquet.
+20th October 2015—Kate Middleton made her state banquet debut.
+The Duchess of Cambridge joined Prince William, Prince Philip and the Queen in welcoming China’s President Xi Jinping and his wife Peng Liyuan for the event at Buckingham Palace.

-It was the Duchess’s first State Banquet.
-She sat at the head of the opulently decorated table alongside the Queen, President X, the Duke of Edinburgh, Madame Peng and Prince William.
+The Duchess sat at the head of the opulently decorated table alongside the Queen, President Xi, the Duke of Edinburgh, Madame Peng and Prince William.

 For the banquet, the Duchess wore a resplendent red sequinned dress, a bespoke piece created by Jenny Packham (a familiar designer for fans of the Duchess).